 Select Create to start creating the Azure resources.

-Once the wizard completes, it publishes the ASP.NET web app to Azure, and then launches the app in the default browser.
+Once the wizard completes, it publishes the ASP.NET Core web app to Azure, and then launches the app in the default browser.

 The web app name specified in the create and publish step is used as the URL prefix in the format